Ayub Medical College: Campus

 The 133 acre Ayub Medical Complex campus consists of a medical school, teaching hospital, nursing school, dental school and paramedical institute with supporting amenities for students and staff.
 The campus is also home to the Abbottabad CPSP Regional Centre and the Institute of Nuclear Medicine, Oncology and Radiotherapy (INOR).

 Medical school

-The medical school building has four air-conditioned, spacious lecture halls with sophisticated audiovisual teaching aids, well-equipped laboratories and museums.
+The medical school building contains four lecture halls, laboratories and museums.
+The lecture halls are equipped with audiovisual teaching aid.

 Nursing school

 The Ayub School of Nursing is the nursing education unit at AMC.
 However, most teaching and training occurs at Ayub Teaching Hospital.

 Library

 The library provides various learning resources for both students and faculty.
 There are three main sections of the library - the main hall, a reading room, and a self-learning resource center.
 The main hall houses over 10,000 medical books along with various medical journals.
 The self-learning resource center consists of 20 computers with access to the digital library of Higher Education Commission.